The sharp phase transition for level set percolation of smooth planar Gaussian fields

 which from an orthonormal set of centred variables of the $L^2$ space $L^2(\Omega_n,\Pro^n_p)$.
 Applying a differential formula, whose proof is similar to the classical Russo's formula \eqref{e.rus1}, we obtain

 By the Cauchy--Schwarz inequality, we deduce that

 Since the functions $\chi_i^p$ form an orthonormal set, Parseval's formula gives that

 which ends the proof.
 Note that, when $A$ is increasing, $\E^n_p \left[ \chi^p_i \un_A \right]$ is a constant (that depends on~$p$) times the influence of $A$ (see Section~\ref{s.OSSSsub} for the notion of influence of Boolean events).
 Hence, one interpretation of~\eqref{e.CS_for_bool} is that the total influence (i.e.\ the sum of all influences) is of order at most $\sqrt{n}$; this idea guides us also in establishing Proposition \ref{p.cameron_martin}.
-We can also find this idea in the paper~\cite{benjamini1998conformal} where Benjamini and Schramm study conformal invariance of Voronoi percolation and use an analogue control of the influences in order to control a `number of defects' (see their Section 8.1).
+One can also find this idea in the work of Benjamini--Schramm~\cite{benjamini1998conformal} on the conformal invariance of Voronoi percolation, in which they use an analogous control of the influences in order to bound the `number of defects' (see their Section 8.1).